Please note that Tapas no longer supports Internet Explorer.

 Oh.
 Hell.
 No.

 Panic took over my muscles before my brain caught up.
-I scrambled backward, limbs flailing, the crooked nurse outfit flapping around my knees like I was a runaway extra from a cheap Halloween slasher.
+I scrambled backward with limbs flailing, the crooked nurse outfit flapping around my knees like I was a runaway extra from a cheap Halloween slasher.
 Glitter puffed off him with every move I made, sparkling into the air like mocking confetti.

-And me?
+I looked away too late.
+I almost got second-hand embarrassment.
 My chest ached, sharp enough to make me squirm.
 Because no matter how funny I tried to make it, the truth was brutal: he had nearly killed us both.
 And it had been my fault.
 My mess.

 A sharp spike of guilt jabbed my ribs, and for once, the joke didn't come easy.

-Welcome to Gora Park: the graveyard of ambition, the place where dreams don't so much die as quietly decay while your neighbour sells knock-off perfume and suspicious luxury belts out the back of his van.
-The armpit of London, or maybe the butt crack, depending on the day.
-Forty or so caravans jammed together like a bad Tetris game, most of them home to drunkards, some unfortunate pensioners, crack-heads, and then - lucky me - people like yours truly.
+Welcome to Gora Park: the graveyard of ambition.
+The place where dreams don’t so much die as quietly rot while your neighbour sells knock-off perfume and suspicious luxury belts out the back of a van and, if you're that desperate, a bit of illegal what-I-like-to-call berserk fairy dust on the side.

 People too broke to chase their dreams, but too bloody stubborn to bury them.

-Callum's gaze swept across the inside of my caravan, and for a second I wanted to tell him not to look too hard.
-It wasn't glamorous, not by a long shot, but it was mine.
-Mav always said she loved it here - said it had ‘character’ - which was a polite way of saying "absolute chaos but with curtains".
-Scraps of fabric were draped everywhere: over chairs, across the sofa, spilling from half-finished projects like the world's gayest textile explosion.
+Scraps of fabric were draped everywhere: over chairs, across the sofa, spilling from half-finished projects like the world’s gayest textile explosion.
 Colourful rugs, matted with glitter, clashed against a broken mannequin that looked like it had been stabbed in a fit of serial-killer rage.
 My latest bodysuit design clung to its torso, half-pinned, crooked, and vaguely threatening.

 “You!”

-“You jumped in front of me!
+“You!
+You jumped in front of me!
 What the hell were you doing out in the bloody storm?!”
 His eyes flicked to the bunny, who was currently lounging on my sofa like an unbothered prick.
 “Hunting for rabbit meat?!”

 Bun Bun, the fluffy menace, lifted his head like he's just been accused of tax fraud.
 The twitch of his nose screamed pure indignation.